JDHuber23/Chess-GUI/README.md

 Here are the reasons that doesn't work:
   1. Too much data is stored and the tree will never see enough moves out to be good
-  2. The "board" is a 2-dimensional array of references to pieces that do not agree with where this copy says they should be on the board.
+  2. The "board" is a 2-dimensional array of references to pieces that do not agree with where the copy of the board says they should be on the board.
-  3. Since the pieces don't think they are where the copy of the board says they are, the next set of moves that is acquired to create the next branch creates impossible
+  3. Since the pieces don't think they are where the copy of the board says they are, the next set of moves that is acquired to create the next branch creates impossible positions
   4. The solution to this problem is to create copies of each piece that correctly exhibits the behavior and data you'd expect at a given node, but this amplifies problem 1. enormously.